caep2015/PostgreSQL-todolist/README.md

 # PostgreSQL Database
-Completed this project 8/8/2017 for The Iron Yard During Week 6

-The Iron Yard Daily Project: Use a PostgreSQL database
+The Iron Yard Week 7, Day 2: Daily Project: Create and edit a database table using SQL

 Create a PostgreSQL database called `todolist` with a table called `todos` to be used for storing todo items.